praveshtora/Movies-API/back-end/README.md

 # Back-end task of Code Challenge for Scoutbase

+# How to run the project
+  1. Clone the project.
+  2. Create a database in mongo called movies-db by command 'use movies-db'.
+  3. npm install
+  4. node app.js

 This task is for demonstrating your understanding of HTTP, GraphQL, Node.js and general API practices.

 Instructions: